dtynhi/IS207/README.md

 - [Team](#team)

 ---
+s
 ## About the Project

-**Unimarket** is a multi-role e-commerce web application designed to connect students within a university ecosystem.
+*5N Store** is a multi-role e-commerce web application designed to connect students within a university ecosystem.
 It provides a seamless storefront for shoppers and a full-featured back-office for operators — all in a single monorepo.

 The project follows **Clean Architecture** principles on the backend and a **feature-driven** module structure on the frontend, ensuring the codebase remains maintainable as it grows.